 Claims: Decreases joint pain and reduces inflammation in people with osteoarthritis (OA) and rheumatoid arthritis (RA).
 Increases circulation in people with Raynaud’s phenomenon.

-What we know: Ginger has been shown to have anti-inflammatory properties similar to ibuprofen, the COX-2 inhibitor celecoxib and even TNF blockers.
+What we know: Ginger for arthritis has been shown to have anti-inflammatory properties similar to ibuprofen, the COX-2 inhibitor celecoxib and even TNF blockers.
 It also switches off certain inflammatory genes, which may make it an effective pain reliever and a potential treatment for autoimmune disorders and cancer.

 Studies: Studies have confirmed that a daily dose of 500 to 1,000 mg of ginger extract can modestly reduce pain and disability in hip and knee OA.
 In animal models, larger daily doses of ginger extract – the equivalent of up to 4 grams in humans – had strong anti-inflammatory effects in RA.
 Recent research suggests that ginger extract containing both gingerols – the active part of ginger – and ginger essential oils may be more effective for chronic inflammation than gingerols alone.

 Dosage: Powder, extract, tincture, capsules and oils, up to 2 g in three divided doses per day or up to 4 cups of tea daily.
 In studies, 255 mg of Eurovita Extract 77 (equivalent to 3,000 mg dried ginger) twice daily.
 ConsumerLab recently found that only half of reviewed ginger products met quality standards.
 Philip Barr, MD, a physician at Duke Integrative Medicine in North Carolina suggests medical-grade supplements by Thorne Research and Pure Encapsulations.

 * Ginger can interfere with medications for blood thinning.

 * It should not be used if you have gallstones.